Books About Authors & Writers

 Book Summary

 Emma’s screenwriting idol, Charlie Yates, has written his first romance script – and it’s terrible.
-His agent wants to bring in Emma to help with the rewrite, but there are problems.
+His agent wants to bring Emma in to help with the rewrite, but there are problems.
 Charlie is cranky, he doesn’t work with co-writers, and he doesn’t believe in love.

 Can Emma convince him that romance and love exist?
-And, can her younger sister handle caring for their dad while she is away?
+And can her younger sister handle caring for their dad while she is away?

 Katherine Center always delivers a page-turning mix of humor, emotion, and serious chemistry between the characters.
 You’ll love and hate almost every character at different points because she writes in a way that makes you care about each one.
 Like the rest of us, they’re flawed humans who don’t always say the right thing.